tp-1000/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 #### What are the differences between Get and Put commands in HBase?
 * [HBase commands](https://www.tutorialspoint.com/hbase/hbase_create_data.htm)
 get contents of row or cell
+* get ’<table name>’,’row1’
-put value in row or cell
+put value in row or
+* put ’<table name>’,’row1’,’<colfamily:colname>’,’<value>’

 #### What is the HBase Scan command for?
 * [HBase Scan](https://www.tutorialspoint.com/hbase/hbase_scan.htm)
+reading data from a table
+scan 'table_name'
 #### What was the most interesting aspect of HBase when went through all the questions?
+Its ability to maintain data across multiple nodes.